You can make a one-off donation or a recurring donation via any of the following methods:

 There are a range of types of bequests all of which will benefit Polio Australia.

-There are other possibilities which exist but should be discussed in consultation with a legal adviser.
+There are other possibilities which should be discussed in consultation with a legal adviser.

 What to do